-Some dayhikers like to stop often to snack on handfuls of trail mix or gorp, or to gulp down an energy bar (see below for recommendations).
+Some dayhikers like to stop every hour to snack on handfuls of trail mix or gorp, or to gulp down an energy bar (see below for recommendations).

 These hiking snacks, in the category of very best hiking food, try to deliver all 3 types of fuel at a sustained rate into the bloodstream:

 Your skeletal muscles will slow you down as your body tries to digest the frequent food because your blood is being diverted from legs and arms to your gastrointestinal tract.

 That gnawing sensation after a few hours forces me to break out a handful of trail mix or an energy bar, along with plenty of water to wash it all down.